AngKats/OCPrognosis/README.md

 1. Clone the repository
 2. Open Matlab
+3. For the Feature ranking:
-3. Run the "run_all.m" file
+    - Run the FeatureRanking.m script file to execute the chi-squared and the MRMR methods;
+    - Run the FeatureSelection_RegularizationMethods.m script to execute the Lasso and Elastic Nets Methods.
+4. For the ML prognosis prediction models, run the run_allMLmodels.m script.

 ## How to reference this software: